Karnataka’s decision to open religious places subject to MHA guidelines

 Karnataka to open temples from June 1

 There have been repeated requests from devotees across faiths to open up religious institutions.
-While the government is in favour of opening these places, providing social distancing norms are maintained, it would however wait for the guidelines issued by the Ministry of Home Affairs.
+While the government is in favour of opening these places, providing social distancing norms are maintained, it would, however, wait for the guidelines issued by the Ministry of Home Affairs.

 This would apply to Temples, Churches and Mosques.
-However there would be no large gatherings, fairs etc to adhere to the social distancing norms.
+However, there would be no large gatherings, fairs etc to adhere to the social distancing norms.
 The religious places have remained closed from March 24 onwards.

 The original plan of the government was to provide e-darshan and send prasadam through postal service.
 The discussion relating to live streaming also took place, but no decision was taken.
-During the meeting, an app based online booking of sevas was launched.
+During the meeting, an app-based online booking of sevas was launched.
 This would be rolled out in 52 Muzrai Temples starting today.